From touted recruit to undrafted free agent, Kyle Allen is used to fighting for his job

 But the parade ended soon after Allen left Arizona — and it certainly wasn’t his height that got in the way.

-Over the next six years, spanning college and his first couple of seasons in the NFL, Allen has endured a football roller coaster that few could’ve predicted, one that has ultimately found the 24-year-old starting this week for Washington.
-He’s been benched in two college programs, gone undrafted, felt the elation of being named a starter, rode the success of a 4-0 run, felt the frustration of a season unraveling, then felt the pangs of getting benched (again), experienced the relief of getting traded and learned the value of real mentors.
+Over the next six years, spanning college and his first couple of seasons in the NFL, Allen has endured a football roller coaster that few could have predicted, one that has ultimately found the 24-year-old starting this week for Washington.
+He has been benched in two college programs, gone undrafted, felt the elation of being named a starter, rode the success of a 4-0 run, felt the frustration of a season unraveling, then felt the pangs of getting benched (again), experienced the relief of getting traded and learned the value of real mentors.

 Allen’s winding path to the NFL isn’t unique, but it’s one those close to him believe has prepared him for his latest opportunity.
-Washington Coach Ron Rivera named Allen the starting quarterback on Wednesday in place of Dwayne Haskins, last year’s first-round pick whose early-season struggles cost him the job.
+Washington Coach Ron Rivera named Allen the starting quarterback Wednesday in place of Dwayne Haskins, last year’s first-round pick whose early-season struggles cost him the job.

 “One of the things that Kyle will bring to the table is a little more experience within the offense,” Rivera said.
 “There’s a few things that Dwayne was still learning to do that Kyle knows in terms of communicating with the offensive line.
 That’ll help.”